 This camera is also built to be rugged.
 Nikon says that it can withstand a fall from 6 feet, but I didn’t test out this “feature”.
 When winter arrives it can withstand freezing temperatures down to 14 degrees.

 The camera with an 11-27.5mm interchangeable lens sells for about $750.
 I bought the orange silicone protective sleeve which makes it easier to hold underwater.

-This is a lightweight, compact camera that takes good quality images and as you can see is really a blast to use.
+This is a lightweight, compact camera that takes good quality photos and videos and as I’ve experienced is really a blast to use.
 And a lot of splashing won’t hurt a bit.